ajayrallapalli2000/UniSQLBot/README.md

 - Sai Mahitha Etikala
 - Sai Rathnakar Reddy Paderla

-This project was developed as part of the DS5983 SPTP: Large Language Models course at Northeastern University.
+This project was developed as part of the DS5983 SpTp: Large Language Models course at Northeastern University.

 ## 📄 License